 For example, let’s assume that you work for an online store selling running shoes.
 A quick translation tells me that customers in Poland would search for “buty do biegania” (running shoes in Polish).

-Conducting initial keyword research confirms that it is indeed a phrase customers in that country use.
+Conducting initial international keyword research confirms that it is indeed a phrase customers in that country use.

 (seoClarity Search Volume report)

 Then, a quick Google search for the term reveals local competitors:

 Using seoClarity’s capabilities within Content Gaps, I can research those domains further to: